There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) describe and apply key concepts in syntactic description; (2) demonstrate a knowledge of the syntactic structures of English; (3) use established criteria to evaluate alternative analyses of given language data; (4) identify and describe, using appropriate terminology and notation, basic syntactic patterns in linguistic data; and (5) demonstrate an understanding of arguments used in support of a particular syntactic analysis.
+Students are able to (1) apply key concepts in morphological and syntactic description; (2) demonstrate a knowledge of the diversity of morphological and syntactic structures across the world's languages; (3) use established criteria to evaluate alternative analyses of given language data; (4) identify and describe, using appropriate terminology and notation, basic morphological and syntactic patterns in linguistic data; and (5) demonstrate an understanding of the concepts and arguments involved in the analysis and comparison of morphological and syntactic patterns across the world's languages.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial preparation; (2) assignments; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)